-Upon successful completion of this course students will have been exposed to a diversity of perspectives representing a range of disciplines and considerations relevant to conservation and management of natural and cultural resources in northern Canada and Alaska.
+Upon successful completion of this course, students will have been exposed to a diversity of perspectives representing a range of disciplines and considerations relevant to the conservation and management of natural and cultural resources in the North.
 Field schools also help develop teamwork experience and ethics associated with knowledge and application of ethical conduct and professionalism in the pursuit of activities associated with natural and cultural resources in northern Canada.
 Students will establish effective oral and written communication skills through field and group interactions, assignments, and independent research.
+Students will also learn hands-on skills related to conducting environmental research, including outdoor skills, proper fishing and fish handling and dissection techniques.